gnzsnz/ib-gateway-docker/README.md

 | 4004 | TWS API port for paper accounts.
 Through socat, internal TWS API port 4002.
 Mapped **externally** to 4002 in sample `docker-compose.yml`. |
 | 5900 | When `VNC_SERVER_PASSWORD` was defined, the VNC server port. |

-Utiliy [socat](https://manpages.ubuntu.com/manpages/jammy/en/man1/socat.1.html) is used to publish TWS API port from container's `127.0.0.1:4001/4002` to container's `0.0.0.0:4003/4004`, the sample `docker-file.yml` maps ports to the host back to `4001/4002`.
+Utility [socat](https://manpages.ubuntu.com/manpages/jammy/en/man1/socat.1.html) is used to publish TWS API port from container's `127.0.0.1:4001/4002` to container's `0.0.0.0:4003/4004`, the sample `docker-file.yml` maps ports to the host back to `4001/4002`.
 This way any application can use the "standard" IB Gateway ports.

 Note that with the above `docker-compose.yml`, ports are only exposed to the docker host (127.0.0.1), but not to the host network.
 To expose it to the host network change the port mappings on accordingly (remove the '127.0.0.1:'). **Attention**: See [Leaving localhost](#leaving-localhost)